 There’s been no update on his recovery since.
 We here at Pro Wrestling Stories wish Magee all the best and hope he is found happiness and health since the horrendous attack.

-WWE beat Conrad Thompson and Starrcast to the punch by airing the match (mostly) in full for the very first time tonight on the WWE Network in an original special entitled “Holy Grail: The Search For WWE’s Most Infamous Lost Match”.
+In May of 2019, WWE beat Conrad Thompson and Starrcast to the punch by airing the match (mostly) in full for the very first time tonight on the WWE Network in an original special entitled "Holy Grail: The Search For WWE’s Most Infamous Lost Match."

-In the half-hour documentary which aired directly following Monday Night Raw, Sean “X-Pac” Waltman, TJ Wilson, Harry Smith, Sam Roberts, Chris Hero (aka Kassius Ohno), tape owner Mary-Kate Anthony, Bret Hart, and Tom Magee himself took part in discussing the backstory and importance of this long-time forgotten and lost match.
+In the half-hour documentary, Sean "X-Pac" Waltman, TJ Wilson, Harry Smith, Sam Roberts, Chris Hero (aka Kassius Ohno), tape owner Mary-Kate Anthony, Bret Hart, and Tom Magee himself took part in discussing the backstory and importance of this long-time forgotten and lost match.

 The match is now out there for everyone to see.
 Tune into the documentary via the link above.
 The match starts from the 19:38 mark partially through the match.
 What were your thoughts on the match?
 Did it live up to thirty-three years of hype and folklore?
 Be sure to let us know via our socials on Facebook or Twitter!